-Winter is coming, whether we like it or not.
+Winter driving is coming, whether we like it or not.
 The weather is starting to turn in many parts of the country, which can mean slick roads and drivers that behave even worse than they would normally.
 Fortunately, you can control your own vehicle, but you’ll need to take some precautions to be sure you’re ready for the nasty winter driving season.

-Many of you won’t have to worry about snow or ice, and that’s great, but winter can be a real challenge for a large portion of the driving population.
+Many of you won’t have to worry about snow or ice, and that’s great, but winter can be a real challenge for a large portion of the winter driving population.
 If you’re used to commuting in bad weather, you likely already have some experience with what we’re talking about here, but for everyone else this is important stuff.

 Here are some of the best ways to prepare your vehicle for winter: